abboudibrahim/CVMS_WEB/README.md

 - Ensure you have a Firebase project and Firestore enabled (in Test mode for local development).
 - Update src\firebase.js with your Firebase config (projectId, apiKey, etc.).
 - Recommended: move the config to environment variables for production and set restrictive Firestore security rules.
-- Collections used by the app will be created as you use the UI:
+- Collections used by the app:
+  - On first run, if collections are empty, the app seeds:
+    - users: default admin (admin/Admin123) for demo login.
+    - restaurants and airlines: initial sample values.
+  - On startup, the app auto-loads vouchers, restaurants, airlines, users, and tax settings from Firestore.
-  - tax: click "Save Tax Settings" to create/update the tax doc.
+  - To create/update tax settings explicitly, use "Save Tax Settings" in General Settings.
-  - vouchers, restaurants, airlines, users: created when you add items via the app.

 ### Troubleshooting install issues
 If you previously saw an ERESOLVE error related to typescript and react-scripts: